Talk about a sticky topic!

 Acids from plaque will etch away at your tooth until they eat right through the enamel.
 Tooth decay can cause serious dental problems if left untreated.

-With gum disease, your gums will pull away from the plaque formation, damaging the bone and connective tissues around the roots of your teeth.
+With gum disease, your gums will pull away from the plaque formation and tartar build up, damaging the bone and connective tissues around the roots of your teeth.

 It’s impossible to totally prevent plaque from forming in your mouth.
 BUT you CAN take steps to minimize how much plaque buildup you have.
 Here are four easy steps: